rnkyr/DBClient/README.md

 The protocol contains three required methods.

-The first one provides a  class (decendant of realm's `Object`) to be associated with your model:
+The first one provides a  class (descendant of realm's `Object`) to be associated with your model:
 ```
 static func realmClass() -> Object.Type {
     return ObjectUser.self